-ABOUT – ECE DEPARTMENT
+ABOUT – DEPARTMENT OF ELECTRONICS AND COMMUNICATION ENGINEERING

 The Department currently offers undergraduate program (B Tech) in Electronics and Communication Engineering.
 The present intake is 60.
 We provide state-of-the-art facilities both in the classrooms as well as in the laboratories.
 The department has a team of well qualified, experienced and committed staff members.
 It provides an atmosphere conducive for acquiring knowledge and emphasizes on practical learning.
 The department motivates both co-curricular and extracurricular activities, for the overall development of its students.
 The Department strives to evolve into a nationally and internationally recognized organization for excellence and innovation in education, research, professional service and outreach.

 - The department of Electronics and communication at MITS will be nationally and internationally recognized for excellence and innovation in education, research, professional service, and outreach.